notliad/maestr/README.md

   |- Git, shell, Claude Code, Codex, OpenCode, Pi
 ```

-## Project Scope
+## Philosophy

-Maestr is intentionally CLI-first.
+Maestr is intentionally simple.
 It does not aim to replace VS Code, provide an extension marketplace, implement LSP, or connect directly to AI model APIs.
-The product focus is a fast local workflow: edit, ask an agent, review changes, and commit.
+The product focus is a fast local workflow: ask an agent, review changes or edit them, and commit.

 ## Contributing